 Run the 50 amp (#6 ga.) wire from the mercury relay to the second set of bolts as this carries all the power.
 From the second to the first pair of bolts use #12 gauge as this wire will only carry 10 amps.
 From the second set of bolts to the third use #10 Ga. wire as this carries 20 amps.
 Finally use #12 gauge for the last 10 amps from bolts 3 to 4.

-The Marinite Connection Board from the back of our kiln.
+The Marinite Connection Board on the back of our kiln.

 laced terminal